MahfujAhsan/MahfujAhsan/README.md

 </p>

-Hi, i'm [Mahfujur Rahman](https://portfolio-mahfujur-rahman.web.app/), a passionate self-taught MERN Stack Developer from Bangladesh.
+Hi, i'm [Mahfujur Rahman](https://portfolio-mahfujur-rahman.web.app/), a passionate self-taught Programmer from Bangladesh.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build. 💬 Ask me about anything, i am happy to help; [Email](mailto:mahfujur.rahman1@outlook.com) :)

 <br />